creshal/brainlets/README.md

 6. Use `python manage.py runserver` to start the dev server (defaults to `127.0.0.1:8000`)

 ## Local deployment via Docker

+*Supported by cleista/nananamae, don't ask me how this works. –creshal*

 The build instructions inside the project's Dockerfile make it fit for deployment on your local machine.
 If you intend to serve the project on a publicly accessible server, you should at least set up a reverse proxy,